 After a successful pilot, the program is seeking opportunities to expand to new drop sites and reach residents all over the Charleston region!

-Charleston County and Folly Beach joined the effort in late 2022 and are now offering composting to their residents by hosting a drop site in the program.
+Charleston County and Folly Beach joined the effort in late 2022, Isle of Palms in March 2023, Mount Pleasant in May 2023, and Sullivan's Island in October 2023.
+Each community is now offering composting to their residents by hosting drop sites in the program.
 Each drop site host will maintain and pay for hauling at their respective sites, while the overall program is managed by the City of Charleston.

 The City invites Charleston regional government partners to offer composting to their residents by hosting their own drop sites and joining the effort!
 Ask us how!

-The pilot project is made possible by a generous grant donation from SCDHEC to pilot our first composting program.
+The pilot project was made possible by a generous grant donation from SCDHEC to pilot our first composting program.